-Click the data button in the upper right corner to add the OData service that your application will use.
+Click the data button in the upper right corner to add the MS SQL Server service that your application will use.

 This will open the My DataSources screen which allows you to add, edit and delete the data sources which your Radzen application uses.
 Initially this screen is empty.
 Click the new button to add a new data source.